 Hob type: All except induction

-Comments: Our food editor-at-large Barney has had this cast aluminium pan for many years and still swears by it.
+Our food editor-at-large Barney has had this cast aluminium pan for many years and still swears by it.
 It has a very wide, flat surface area so plenty of ingredients can be cooked at once, plus it’s heavy in an old-school, farmhouse kind of way.
-The handle is detachable so it can be used in the oven at length, and the ‘advanced’ Titanium 2000 coating is effective.
+The Titanium 2000 coating is very effective and heat distribution is good.
 The only downside is that it doesn’t work on induction hobs.
-Buy from Divertimenti.

 GreenPan Venice Pro frying pan